Hasse-Schmidt derivations and locally trivial deformations in positive characteristic

-In Section 2, we study Hasse-Schmidt derivations $\operatorname{HS}^m(R)$, where $R$ is a $k$-algebra essentially of finite type.
+In Section 2, we study the Hasse-Schmidt derivations $\operatorname{HS}_k^m(R)$, where $R$ is a $k$-algebra essentially of finite type.
 This is equivalent to the notion of deformation automorphisms of $R\otimes_k (k[\varepsilon]/\varepsilon^{m+1})$.
-See \cite{Has}, \cite[Chapter 1]{Mac} and \cite[Section 27]{Mat2} for basic facts of Hasse-Schmidt derivations.
-The problem of extending a Hasse-Schmidt derivation corresponds to extending a deformation automorphisms along $k[\varepsilon]/\varepsilon^{m+1}\to k[\varepsilon]/\varepsilon^{m}$.
+See \cite{Has}, \cite[Chapter 1]{Mac} and \cite[Section 27]{Mat} for basic facts of Hasse-Schmidt derivations.
+The problem of extending a Hasse-Schmidt derivation corresponds to extending a deformation automorphism along $k[\varepsilon]/\varepsilon^{m+1}\to k[\varepsilon]/\varepsilon^{m}$.
 To describe this problem, we introduce the $m$-th \emph{obstruction module} $\operatorname{Ob}^m_R$ whose definition is very natural (Definition \ref{obstruction sp M,Ob}, \ref{Ob}).
-Its definition uses the first cotangent module $T^1_{R/k}$ (see \cite[Definition 1.1.6]{Ser} for example).
+Its definition relies on the first cotangent module $T^1_{R/k}$ (see \cite[Definition 1.1.6]{Ser} for example).
 The problem is that, by definition, it is merely an abelian group; it is not evident whether it is an $R$-module or even constitutes a sheaf over $\operatorname{Spec}R$.
 Only for $m=p^i$, we know that it has a natural module structure.
 To deal with this problem, we closely follow the methods of Hernández \cite[Lemma 2.10]{Her} to show that, for general $m$, we have $\operatorname{Ob}^m_R=\operatorname{Ob}^{p^i}_R$ where $i$ is the largest integer with $p^i|m$.
 In addition, we utilize the methods of Macarro \cite[Proposition 1.3.5]{Mac} to show that $\operatorname{Ob}^{p^i}_R$ is compatible with localization.
-Thus, we can conclude that $\operatorname{Ob}^{p^i}_R$ constitutes a coherent sheaf (Proposition \ref{Ob module}, Theorem \ref{Ob sheaf}).
-Also, this shows that Hasse-Schmidt derivations are useful not only in commutative algebra, but also in algebraic geometry.
-In addition, we study the relation between $m$-integrable derivations \cite[Definition 2.1.1]{Mac} that have also been shown to constitute coherent sheaves by Maccaro \cite[Corollary 2.3.7]{Mac}.
+Thus, we conclude that $\operatorname{Ob}^{p^i}_R$ constitutes a coherent sheaf (Proposition \ref{Ob module}, Theorem \ref{Ob sheaf}).
+Moreover, this demonstrates that Hasse-Schmidt derivations are useful not only in commutative algebra, but also in algebraic geometry.
+We also examine the relationship with m-integrable derivations \cite[Definition 2.1.1]{Mac}, which have been shown by Macarro to form coherent sheaves \cite[Corollary 2.3.7]{Mac}.
 In this section, we essentially use the fact that $k$ contains $n$-th roots of unity.
 Note that the definition of the $m$-th obstruction modules $\operatorname{Ob}^m_R$ does not use the characteristic $p$ assumption.
 However, since any Hasse-Schmidt derivation extends in characteristic $0$, we see that $\operatorname{Ob}^m_R$ is interesting only in positive characteristics.